xkKevin/platform-ng/docs/merge-request-principle.md

   2. After development, lint and commit your code.
   3. (If conflicts exist), fix them.
   4. Push it to origin.
-  5. Go to GitLab, create a merge request to development branch for your feature and wait for review.
+  5. Go to GitLab, create a merge request based on templates to development branch for your feature and wait for review.
   6. (If rejected), revise your code according to reviewer's suggestion and recommit.

 ## 2 Specific Workflow